-News Center > Entergy, Holtec, Other Parties File Proposal Recommending Approval of Indian Point Transfer
+News Release > Entergy, Holtec, Other Parties File Proposal Recommending Approval of Indian Point Transfer

 Entergy, Holtec, Other Parties File Proposal Recommending Approval of Indian Point Transfer